jaanos/kirv/README.md

-# Cryptography and computer security
+# Cryptography and Computer Security

-This repository contains materials for the Cryptography and computer security course at the Faculty of Computer Science and Informatics, University of Ljubljana.
+This repository contains materials for the Cryptography and Computer Security course at the Faculty of Computer Science and Informatics, University of Ljubljana.

 ## Notebooks